geo-data/cesium-terrain-builder/README.md

   intercept GDAL errors.

-* Enable more options to be passed to the VRT warper, such as the resampling algorithm, deciding whether an approximate warp is acceptable, using the multi-threading warp functionality etc.
+* Enable more options to be passed to the VRT warper, such as the resampling algorithm, deciding whether an approximate warp is acceptable etc. Some of this can be achieved by passing options to `GDALWarpOptions::papszWarpOptions` in `GDALTiler::createRasterTile`.

+* Enable dataset creation options to be specified when creating tiles in a GDAL format.

 * Parallelise the tile generation, most likely using threads to create batches of tiles.
 Implementing this would probably need the `GridIterator` to be